Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Introduction

-In this work, we study the dynamics in 2D HN lattices with Kerr nonlinearity, focusing on the antagonism between self-trapping, and propagation due to asymmetric couplings.
-In the extensively studied Hermitian case, where the evolution is described by the discrete nonlinear Schr\"{o}dinger equation (DNLSE), self-trapping occurs when the amplitude of excitation exceeds a critical threshold, suppressing thus discrete diffraction.
+In this work, we study the dynamics in 2D HN lattices with Kerr nonlinearity, focusing on the antagonism between self-trapping and propagation due to asymmetric couplings.
+In the extensively studied Hermitian case, where the evolution is described by the discrete nonlinear Schrödinger equation (DNLSE), self-trapping of a localized excitation to its initial position occurs when the excitation's amplitude exceeds a critical threshold, thus suppressing discrete diffraction.
 This phenomenon has been widely explored in both 1D and 2D systems within the framework of lattice solitons \cite{Spatial_Segev, 2D_Segev, Surface_Solitons, Solitons_Optics, PT_Solitons1, PT_Solitons2, Power_Thre}.
-In particular, we examine how the degree of non-Hermiticity and the location of the initial excitation influence the amplitude thresholds for self-trapping.
-Our study reveals that these thresholds are highly position-dependent, with relatively low thresholds near the lattice corners toward which the couplings are stronger, and significantly higher thresholds — or even impossible self-trapping — in the bulk of the system, under strong non-Hermiticity.
-Additionally, we identify two-dimensional skin soliton solutions and characterize their properties through their corresponding power-eigenvalue diagrams.
+In particular, here we examine how the degree of non-Hermiticity and the location of the initial single-site excitation influence the amplitude thresholds for self-trapping.
+Our study reveals that these thresholds are highly position-dependent, with relatively low thresholds near the lattice corners toward which the couplings are stronger, and significantly higher thresholds—or even impossible self-trapping—in the bulk of the system under strong non-Hermiticity. {Furthermore, we consider wider Gaussian initial excitations and investigate how the interplay between Kerr nonlinearity and non-Hermiticity depends on whether the nonlinearity is focusing or defocusing.} Additionally, we identify two-dimensional skin soliton solutions and characterize their properties through their corresponding power–eigenvalue diagrams.
 Our results show that these skin solitons exhibit spatial asymmetry, and their power thresholds increase monotonically as the coupling asymmetry becomes stronger.
-We believe that our study may be highly relevant to the emerging direction of nonlinear and non-Hermitian photonics, where the impact of coupling asymmetry to the lasing skin modes is under investigation.
+Finally, we report the existence of skin solitons in a variety of more complex two-dimensional nonlinear non-Hermitian lattices, beyond the 2D HN lattice.